awsdocs/amazon-elasticache-docs/doc_source/memcache/IAM.APIReference.md

-# ElastiCache API Permissions: Actions, Resources, and Conditions Reference<a name="IAM.APIReference"></a>
+# ElastiCache API permissions: Actions, resources, and conditions reference<a name="IAM.APIReference"></a>

 When you set up [access control](IAM.md#IAM.AccessControl) and write permissions policies to attach to an IAM policy \(either idenity\-based or resource\-based\), use the following table as a reference\.
 The table lists each Amazon ElastiCache API operation and the corresponding actions for which you can grant permissions to perform the action\.
 You specify the actions in the policy's `Action` field, and you specify a resource value in the policy's `Resource` field\.
 Unless indicated otherwise, the resource is required\.
 Some fields include both a required resource and optional resources\.
 When there is no resource ARN, the resource in the policy is a wildcard \(\*\)\.